CBIIT/bento-docs/configuration/global-ui-elements.md

 <br> Each Footer Subsection has several components: Header, Links, Link Text, Link Types, Link Icons.
 Given below are instructions on how to configure each of these components.

 1. Open `$(src)/bento-frontend/src/bento/footer.js`.
-2. Each Footer Subsection is configured by one element in the `links_section` list.
+2. Each Footer Subsection is configured by one element in the `links_sections` list.
 3. Set the field `title` to the Footer Subsection Title.
 4. Footer subsection links provide an entry point to both internal and external pages.
 Bento allows a maximum of **4** links per Footer Subsection.
 Footer subsection links can be specified with the `items` dictionary of a `link_sections` list element.
 If you specify more than 4 links, **Bento will display only the first 4 links without any warning or error message.**